 Applying orthodontic wax to the teeth, braces and gums greatly

 Well, when the braces are fitted, you might feel a protruding

 Break off some wax from its container and squish some with your fingers to form a small mold.
 Place this mold directly on whatever bracket causes irritation.
 Don’t worry if you accidentally swallow some of it since dental wax is not toxic.
 Remember to take off this wax mold before brushing and flossing your teeth.
 Applying more wax right after a meal is recommended after your initial applications have broken down over time as wax tends to do.

-4. Rising with Warm Salt Water
+4. Rinsing with Warm Salt Water

 5. Massaging Your Gums